International Traffic in Arms Regulations: Classification of defense articles

 (4) Software (see 22 CFR §120.40(g)) directly related to defense articles.

 Registration

 All U.S. manufacturers, exporters, and brokers of defense articles, defense services, or related technical data, as defined on the USML, are required to register with U.S. Department of State.
 Registration is primarily a means to provide the U.S. Government with necessary information on who is involved in certain manufacturing and exporting activities.
 Registration does not confer any export rights or privileges, but is a precondition for the issuance of any license or other approval for export.
 Registration fees start at US$2,250 per year.

-Exporting Defense Articles
+Exporting defense articles

 Under ITAR, a "US person" who wants to export USML items to a "foreign person" must obtain authorization from the U.S. Department of State before the export can take place.